July 10th is National Piña Colada Day, for which we offer two Piña Colada cheesecake recipes.

 The first is no-bake, family friendly recipe from from Invo Coconut Water.

-It’s gluten free, made with a coconut crust and a lighter filling that uses coconut water instead cream of coconut.
+It’s gluten-free, made with a coconut crust and a lighter filling that uses coconut water instead of cream of coconut.
 It is adapted

 The second recipe is a richer version from Betty Crocker, using a traditional graham cracker crust, cream of coconut, rum and pineapple juice—the latter three, ingredients in a Piña Colada cocktail.

 Here’s the history of the Piña Colada and the original recipe.

 Two Pina Colada cheesecakes follow.
 The second one, below, is made with rum!

 Ingredients For The Crust

 1. MIX the crust ingredients and press them onto the bottom of a springform pan.

 2. WARM the coconut water in a small pan or microwave, sprinkle on the gelatin, and allow it to dissolve for 3 minutes.

 3. COMBINE the sugar and cream cheese.
 Beat in the gelatin mixture and fold in the pineapple chunks.
 Pour the batter into the pan and crust refrigerate for 5 hours.
 If using the pineapple rings garnish, press them into the top of the cake an hour into the firming.